Gloduck/NettyRpc/README.md

 # NettyRpc
-A rpc project based on netty,zookeeper and springboot
+A rpc project based on netty,zookeeper and springboot.